 Sent Items Update

-Be advised that Sent Items Update (SIU) service is accessing a mailbox of original sender, in order to update a message.
-Therefore, if a message is sent from a distribution group or any other object that does not have a mailbox, it cannot be updated.
+The Sent Items Update service accesses mailboxes of original senders to update emails they sent.
+Therefore, if a message is sent by a distribution group or any other object that does not have a mailbox, it cannot be updated.

 - must have a valid User Principal Name (UPN) assigned,

 - must be a member of the Domain Users group,